bellaotter/bellaotter/README.md

 ---
 Projects I've Completed:

+Hawksbill <br>
+Developed an iOS app in partnership with the Hawaii Association for Marine Education & Research that crowdsources for research data on endangered marine animals for entry into photo-ID catalogs supporting population and behavioral research with a Heroku website for data collection and visualization.
+Available on App Store.

 <u>Courtroom </u> <br>
 Built a React Native legal services marketplace app with a Firebase backend with two other team members aimed at connecting low-income individuals with pro-bono lawyers and public defenders based on personal legal needs.
 Built as a group personal project with the Mobile Developers of Berkeley.